folio-org/edge-dematic/README.md

 |ingress.hosts[0].paths[0]|/|

 #### Dematic StagingDirector setup
 1. Dematic StagingDirector connection should be established from the Dematic edge Folio module.
 Therefore Dematic edge module needs to know the name of all the tenants, which has StagingDirector connection.
-For the ephemeral configuration these names locate in the
-`ephemeral.properties` (key `tenants`).
+For the ephemeral configuration these names locate in the `ephemeral.properties` (key `tenants`).
 In order to provide it before the deployment the list of tenant names (e.g. ids) should be put to AWS parameters store (as String).
-The tenant names list separated by coma (e.g. diku, someothertenantname) should be stored in AWS param store in the variable with
-key: `stagingDirector_tenants` by default or could be provided its own key through `staging_director_tenants` parameter of starting module.
+The tenant names list separated by coma (e.g. diku, someothertenantname) should be stored in AWS param store in the variable with key: `stagingDirector_tenants` by default or could be provided its own key through `staging_director_tenants` parameter of starting module.
 2. For each tenant using StagingDirector the corresponding user should be added to the AWS parameter store with key in the following format `{{username}}_{{tenant}}_{{username}}` (where salt and username are the same - `{{username}}`) with value of corresponding `{{password}}` (as Secured String).
-This user should work as ordinary edge institutional user with the only one difference
-- his username and salt name are - `{{username}}`.
+This user should work as ordinary edge institutional user with the only one difference - his username and salt name are - `{{username}}`.
 By default the value of `{{username}}` is `stagingDirector`.
 It could be changed through `staging_director_client` parameter of starting module.
 3. User `{{username}}` with password `{{password}}` and remote-storage.all permissions should be created on FOLIO.
 After that apikey can be generated for making calls to Edge Dematic API.

 ##### Create Dematic StagingDirector configuration
 1. Log in to Folio, go to "Settings" -> "Remote storage" -> "Configurations", click "New" button.
 2. Enter General information settings:
 * Select "Dematic StagingDirector" in Provider name box
 * Enter Remote storage name
 * Enter IP address and port in URL (for primary channel) and Status URL (for status channel).
-Address and port separated by colon (no whitespaces or other symbols), for example `192.168.1.1:1234`
+Address and port separated by colon (no whitespaces or other symbols), for example `192.168.1.1:1234`.
 3. Set Data synchronization schedule.
 This setting defines timeframe to scan accession and retrieval queues and data exchange with provider.
-4. Click "Save & close" button
+4. Click "Save & close" button.

 *Note: Dematic StagingDirector configuration settings applied only upon module startup, so in case of their changes, edge-dematic service must be restarted.*